cl-tohoku/shitsukan-eval/README.md

   - In case of `--tasks "commonsense" --language "ja"`, Sub-tasks that can be specified: `"generation"`, `"classification"`
   - In case of `--tasks "commonsense" --language "en"`, Sub-tasks that can't be specified
   - In case of `--tasks "taxonomic" --language "ja"`, Sub-tasks that can be specified: `"a_b_classification"`, `"yes_no_classification"`, `"multiple_choice_classification"`
+  - In case of `--tasks "taxonomic" --language "en"`, Sub-tasks that can't be specified
 - `--lang` (`str`): Language to use for the evaluation (default: `"ja"`).
   - Language that can be specified: `"ja"`, `"en"`
 - `--image-dir` (`Optional[str]`): Directory where input images are stored (optional).